 LATE ASSIGMENT POLICY: Students may submit individual assigned work after the stated deadline.
-A 10% grade penalty is assessed for work up to twenty-four hours late; an additional 10% is assessed for each additional day the work is late.
+A 10% grade penalty is assessed for work up to twenty-four hours late; an additional 10% is assessed for EACH additional day the work is late.

 MAKE-UP POLICY: If a student misses an assignment due to an excused absence as specified in the undergraduate catalog and provides the instructor with timely notification, they will be allowed a reasonable time to make up the missed work.
-The format of a make-up test/exam will be at the discretion of the instructor; these exams will not be exclusively multiple-choice questions.
+All make-up exams will be different from regular exams and the format will be at the discretion of the instructor.
 Birthdays, weddings, and trips out of town are not excuses for taking a make-up exam.